 Clematis integrifoliaClematis 'Alionushka' is a semi-herbacous plant with non clinging stems and a loose, sprawling habit.
 This free flowering variety bears an abundance of small bell-shaped, mauve-pink flowers from early summer right through to September.
 This superb Clematis integrifolia hybrid makes a lovely feature scrambling among borders where it can use mature shrubs for support, or let it cascade over banks and low walls.
 Height: 2m (6').
 Spread: 1m (3') Pruning group: 3.
 More info

 Clematis 'Arabella' (Large Plant)

 Clematis integrifolia, Old Man's BeardClematis 'Arabella' bears its small, mauve-purple blooms with with creamy-yellow anthers from early summer to early autumn.
+This is one of the longest non-stop flowering Clematis, giving colour from May to October.
 Part of the integrifolia group, this scrambling variety is semi-herbaceous with non clinging stems which are ideal for romping among mature shrubs, or cascading over banks and walls.
 This versatile perennial has a relatively compact habit making it useful for creating vigorous, weed suppressing ground cover, or spilling from large patio pots.
 Height: 2m (6').
 Spread: 1m (3').
 Pruning group: 3.
 More info

 Copyright © Thompson & Morgan, 2004-2016.
 All rights reserved.